Society for Scientific Exploration: Criticism

 Kendrick Frazier, editor of Skeptical Inquirer and Committee for Skeptical Inquiry fellow, has suggested that:The JSE, while presented as neutral and objective, appears to hold a hidden agenda.
 They seem to be interested in promoting fringe topics as real mysteries and they tend to ignore most evidence to the contrary.
 They publish "scholarly" articles promoting the reality of dowsing, neo-astrology, ESP, and psychokinesis.
-Most of the prominent and active members are strong believers in the reality of such phenomena.Clinical community psychologist and professor of social psychology at the University of Connecticut Seth Kalichman regards the journal as a publisher of pseudoscience, with the journal serving as a "major outlet for UFOology, paranormal activity, extrasensory powers, alien abductions etc".
+Most of the prominent and active members are strong believers in the reality of such phenomena.
+Seth Kalichman regards the journal as a publisher of pseudoscience, with the journal serving as a "major outlet for UFOology, paranormal activity, extrasensory powers, alien abductions etc".

 Philosopher of science Noretta Koertge described the journal as an "attempt to institutionalize pseudoscience".

 Skeptic Robert Sheaffer writes that the SSE journal has published articles implying that certain topics, like paranormal activities, dowsing and reincarnation, are true and have been verified scientifically.
 The articles, often written in impressive jargon by scientists with impressive academic credentials, try to convince other scientists that further research into those topics is warranted; but, Sheaffer argues, those articles failed to convince the mainstream scientific community.